Reviews You Can Rely On

 Credit: Sara Aranda

-The other critical component of scores in this metric comes as a result of our soak and dry time tests.
-For the exact details on how we ran this test, make sure to refer to the How We Test article.
-In short, we soaked a small section of fabric on the body of the shorts and measured how long it took to soak through.
-Then we did the same while drying the shorts, recording how long it took to fully dry under a hairdryer set to its “no heat” setting (meant to replicate air drying under average conditions while in motion with no direct sunlight).
-Some of these results were quite surprising, while others were to be expected.
+The other critical component in this metric is the result of our soak and dry time tests.
+For the exact details on how we ran this test, make sure to refer to our How We Test article.
+In short, we placed a small section of fabric on a leg of the shorts in water and timed how long it took to completely soak through.
+Then, we timed how long it took to dry the soaked area with a hairdryer set to its “no heat” setting (meant to replicate air drying under average conditions while in motion with no direct sunlight).
+Some of these results were quite surprising, while others were as expected.

 The Columbia Sandy River Cargo proved the quickest to dry among all pairs in the lineup, with a dry time of just 22 minutes.
 The Patagonia Baggies were quick to follow at 23 minutes.
-However, there was a big distinction between the two: the Sandy River Cargo shorts took a solid three minutes to soak through in our water testing, while the Baggies reached saturation in less than half that time.
-There is a reason that Sandy River was chosen as our top pick for water play.
-If you plan to slosh through creeks on your runs or want to jump on a SUP after you are through, they are by far the best choice to outright repel water and then dry fastest should absorption occur.
+However, there was a big distinction between the two: the Sandy River Cargo shorts took a solid three minutes to soak through in our water test, while the Baggies reached saturation in less than half that time.
+There is a reason the Sandy River was chosen as our top pick for water play.
+Differences in saturation time largely depend on the extent of the durable water treatment of the fabric.
+For the pairs that took longer to thoroughly soak, like the REI Co-op Trailmade, the DWR treatment was much more apparent and effective.
+Alternatively, it was very apparent when pairs had no DWR treatment whatsoever, soaking instantly.

-Our final metric scores are a combination of our in-field testing results plus objective lab tests to explore manufacturer claims of water-resistant and quick-drying features.
+Our final metric scores are a combination of our field testing results plus objective lab tests to explore manufacturer claims of water-resistant and quick-drying features.

-The synthesis of our results from each test and product examination described above yields the final metric scores we assign for Fabric Performance.
-Fabrics used receive extra points for incorporating UPF protection, odor control, or DWR technology that doesn't use PFCs/PFAs ("forever that are chemicals" harmful to us and the environment) into their designs.
-Notably, these are just the Patagonia and Mountain Hardwear Dynama Bermuda options at this time.
-When it comes to sun protection, the majority of the shorts we tested have a UPF rating ranging from 30-50.
-Some may even use a plus sign if the rating is actually above 50.
-When a model doesn't explicitly state a UPF rating, we mark sun protection as minimal, denoting there is some inherent protection based on the very existence of the fabric as a barrier but that the protection is unlikely to be notable enough to warrant publishing the rating.
+Various models receive extra points for incorporating UPF protection, odor control, or DWR technology, especially those that don't use PFCs/PFAs ("forever chemicals" proven harmful to humans and the environment) into their repellency.
+Specific to our lineup, the two Patagonia pairs and the Mountain Hardwear Dynama Bermuda are the only ones to have removed PFCs/PFAs at this time, but the REI Co-op Trailmade does boast a “nonflourinated DWR.”
+When it comes to sun protection, the majority of the shorts we tested have a UPF rating ranging from 30-50+.
+When a model doesn't explicitly state a UPF rating, we mark sun protection as minimal, denoting there is some inherent protection based on the very existence of the fabric as a barrier.
 This typically happens with clothing that has a rating below 15, which is not considered effective UV protection.

 Understanding UPF Ratings In Clothing